satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Removed pqStandardArrayColorMapsBehavior###

-Setting the default colormaps from a Qt Behavior was causing inconsistent results between the Visocyte UI and pvpython/pvbatch.
+Setting the default colormaps from a Qt Behavior was causing inconsistent results between the ParaView UI and pvpython/pvbatch.
 Adding these default settings was moved into the server manager.
 To override these defaults, use vtkSMSettings::AddCollectionFromX with a priority greater than 0.
 The settings affected are the default colormap for arrays with names vtkBlockColors and